Skip to Content

 Cardiac catheterization laboratories

-Our hospital is home to three full-service cardiac cath labs.
+Our hospital is home to three full-service cardiac cath labs, one hybrid cath lab and one dedicated electrophysiology lab.
 We perform a variety of procedures in our cath labs, but the main function is to perform cardiac catheterizations.
 These are procedures used to assess the structure and function of the heart's valves, chambers and coronary arteries.

 During a cardiac catheterization, small, flexible tubes (called catheters) are inserted into the veins or arteries and guided to various chambers in the heart.
 The catheters are small enough to be passed through the blood vessels without patient discomfort.
 An X-ray dye is injected through the catheter and cameras are used to record images of blood flowing through the vessels.